sanjaykhatri/lead-management-backend/README.md

 - In Admin dashboard, show subscription status for each provider
 - Business rule: Only active subscribers are eligible to receive leads

+### 4. Provider Portal
+- **Provider Signup**: New providers can create accounts with email and password
+- **Provider Login**: Secure authentication using Laravel Sanctum
+- **Subscription Management**: Providers can subscribe to plans directly from their portal
+- **Lead Access Control**: Only providers with active subscriptions can access assigned leads
+- **Status Updates**: Providers can update lead status (new, contacted, closed)
+- **Subscription Status**: Real-time subscription status checking with automatic access blocking for inactive accounts

 ## Setup Instructions

 ### Backend (Laravel)